-Revenue for the three months ended September 30, 2011 was \$6,115,679 compared to \$933,143 for the three months ended September 30, 2010.
-The \$5,182,536 or 555% increase in revenue for the current period was due to a \$5,206,186 increase in alfalfa seed revenue partially offset by \$23,650 decrease in milling and other services.
-The substantial increase in alfalfa seed revenue is due primarily to the commencement of direct sales to our customers in Saudi Arabia and to a lesser extent other international markets, which reflects the success of our initiatives to sell direct into the international markets along with strong demand for our proprietary alfalfa seed varieties As previously communicated, we and our former distributor had intentionally decided to withhold our certified seed from the market in fiscal 2011 due to pricing, rather than sell it at prices we felt were too low.
-Sales (both direct and through distributors) into international markets accounted for 84% of our current period revenue compared to 13% in the comparable period of the prior year.
-Domestic revenues accounted for 16% and 87% of our total revenues for the three months ended September 30, 2011 and 2010, respectively.
+Revenue for the three months ended March 31, 2012 was \$2,549,188 compared to \$439,890 for the three months ended March 31, 2011.
+The \$2,109,298 or 480% increase in revenue for the current period was due to a \$2,329,829 increase in seed revenue partially offset by a \$220,531 decrease in milling and other services.
+The substantial increase in seed revenue is due primarily to the continuation of direct sales to our customers in Saudi Arabia, which reflects the success of our initiatives to sell direct into the international markets, along with strong demand for our proprietary alfalfa seed varieties.
+As previously communicated, we and our former distributor had intentionally decided to withhold our certified seed from the market in fiscal 2011 due to pricing, rather than sell it at prices we felt were too low.
+Sales (both direct and through distributors) into international markets accounted for 74% of our current period revenue compared to 0% in the comparable period of the prior year.
+Domestic revenue accounted for 26% and 100% of our total revenue for the three months ended March 31, 2012 and 2011, respectively.

 Throughout fiscal 2011, the prices of commodities, such as cotton, corn and wheat, which compete with alfalfa hay for acreage, increased dramatically and, in some cases, hit all-time record highs.
-Additionally, the economic recovery of the U.S. dairy industry continues to lag in comparison to the agricultural industry as a whole and is encouraging hay growers (our customers or customers of our distributor customers) to look for alternative crops such as cotton, which experienced dramatic price increases in fiscal 2011.
-This posed certain sales challenges in the domestic market during the 2011 fiscal year, but also created the opportunity of a developing shortage (and pricing power) for our alfalfa seed product, in the 2012 fiscal year.
-We experienced an 18% increase in domestic revenues over the same period of the prior year.
+Additionally, the economic recovery of the U.S. dairy industry continued to lag in comparison to the agricultural industry as a whole and encouraged hay growers (our customers or customers of our distributor customers) to look for alternative crops such as cotton, which experienced dramatic price increases in fiscal 2011.
+This posed certain sales challenges in the domestic market during the 2011 fiscal year, but also created the opportunity of a developing shortage (and pricing power) for our alfalfa seed products in the 2012 fiscal year.
+We experienced a 49% increase in domestic revenue over the same period of the prior year.

-Revenue for the three months ended September 30, 2011 included approximately \$230,367 of milling and other services compared to \$254,017 for the three months ended September 30, 2010.
-The slight decrease is primarily due to the timing of the harvests in the first quarter of fiscal 2012, which occurred later in the quarter than it had in the comparable period in the prior year.
-This, in turn, resulted in a shift in some revenue to the second quarter of this fiscal year.
+Revenue for the three months ended March 31, 2012 included approximately \$15,607 of milling and other services compared to \$236,138 for the three months ended March 31, 2011.
+The decrease is due to the timing of the harvests and the corresponding timing of milling services being performed throughout the year.
+In the current fiscal year, our milling and other services were more concentrated in the first and second fiscal quarters versus the prior year.

-Cost of revenue of \$4,364,387 in the three months ended September 30, 2011 was 71% of revenue, while the cost of revenue of \$561,820 in the three months ended September 30, 2010 was 60% of revenue.
-The dollar increase in cost of revenue for the current period was primarily attributable to an increase in the amount seed sold partially offset by a decrease in the average cost of seed sold.
-Margins on seed revenue totaled 27% in the current period versus 23% in the comparable period in the prior year.
-The improvement of seed margins can be primarily attributed to a 15% decrease in the average cost of seed sold versus the comparable period in the prior year as prior period sales consisted of higher concentrations of seed from the 2009 harvest which had higher costs than the subsequent 2010 and 2011 harvests.
+Cost of revenue of \$1,747,644 in the three months ended March 31, 2012 was 69% of revenue, while the cost of revenue of \$249,707 in the three months ended March 31, 2011 was 57% of revenue.
+The dollar increase in cost of revenue for the current period was primarily attributable to an increase in the amount seed sold.
+Margins on seed revenue totaled 31% both in the current period and in the comparable period in the prior year.